underworldcode/UWGeodynamics/docs/source/User Guide.rst

    >>> Model.mesh_advector(axis=0)

 Element are stretched or compressed uniformly across the model.
-This will results in a change in resolution with time.
+This will result in a change in resolution with time.

 Top Free surface
 ----------------